mauro3/Parameters.jl/README.md

 name.
 However, it should be useful otherwise too.
 Its main feature is the macro `@with_kw` which decorates a type definition and creates:

-- a keyword constructor to the type
+- a keyword constructor for the type
-- allows setting default values for the fields
+- allows setting default values for the fields inside the type definition
 - a constructor which allows creating a type-instance taking its defaults from another type instance
 - packing and unpacking macros for the type: `@unpack_*` where `*` is